 A pharmacist advises patients on their pharmaceutical needs, such as appropriate medication and potential drug interactions.
 Additionally, a pharmacist often plays a supervisory role.

-For instance, they often oversee pharmacy technicians, supervising their activities and ultimately signing off on the medications they retrieve before they are dispensed to patients.
+For instance, they often oversee pharmacy technicians, supervising their activities and signing off on the medications they retrieve before dispensing them to patients.

 Pharmacists can also carry out health screenings and provide immunizations.

-Generally, becoming a pharmacist is harder and requires a higher level of education than becoming a pharmacy technician.
+Generally, becoming a pharmacist is more brutal and requires a higher level of education than becoming a pharmacy technician.

 Who is a Pharmacy Technician?

-A pharmacy technician ensures optimal health and safety for patients by locating and dispensing appropriate medication.
-It is common for a pharmacy technician to require approval from a pharmacist before they can dispense medication to a patient.
+A pharmacy technician ensures optimal patient health and safety by locating and dispensing appropriate medication.
+It is common for a pharmacy technician to require approval from a pharmacist before they can administer medication to a patient.

-Additionally, pharmacy technicians also collect important patient information to help fill prescriptions and manage the overall pharmacy inventory.
+Pharmacy technicians also collect essential patient information to help fill prescriptions and manage the pharmacy inventory.

-As we’ll see below, the roles and responsibilities of a pharmacy technician go beyond the above, but it is evident from these that a pharmacy technician is below a pharmacist in the workplace hierarchy.
+As we’ll see below, the roles and responsibilities of a pharmacy technician go beyond the above.
+Still, it is evident from these that a pharmacy technician is below a pharmacist in the workplace hierarchy.

 It is also relatively easier to become a pharmacy technician than it is to become a pharmacist.